Once a partnership is in the slam zone, either player might use Blackwood.

 What is RKC and why use it?

+RKC or Roman KeyCard Blackwood is the modern improved version of Blackwood.
+The "KeyCards" are the four aces plus the king of trump.
 Just as we don't want to bid a slam off 2 aces, neither do we want to bid a slam off an ace and the trump king.
 Such a slam would be at best 50-50--and there is no need to bid it.
 Also, we would never want to bid a grand slam off an ace.
 Nor, would we want to bid seven if missing the trump king.
-RKC is used to make sure we never reach a slam if missing too many "key" cards (aces and the trump king).
+RKC is used to make sure we never reach a slam if missing too many "key" cards.
+In a sense you can treat the trump king as a fifth ace.

 4NT asks for "aces" and then: